Common Workflows

 Review a change

-Section titled “Review a change”Use this flow when you want verification, risk assessment, or acceptance checks instead of direct implementation.
+Section titled “Review a change”Use this flow when you want checks or risk review instead of direct implementation.

 - Switch to the

-revieweragent withTab. - Ask for a review, acceptance check, or regression pass.
+revieweragent withTab. - Ask for a review, risk check, or bug check.

 - Read the findings first.